stripegirls-zz/resources-and-docs/README.md

 * [Interactive git cheatsheet](http://www.ndpsoftware.com/git-cheatsheet.html)
 * [Learn git from the series 'Learn X in Y minutes'](http://learnxinyminutes.com/docs/git/)

-## Apache, PHP and MySQL or MariaDB
+## Apache PHP and MySQL or MariaDB

 ### Apache
 To run your new PHP sites locally (on your machine), you will need to run a local server.
 We will be using Apache as our local server, although there are many others.
 If you are using a Mac, your computer might aleady come with some of this stuff installed, so if you're struggling with installing any of the stuff below, have a chat to somebody at the next meetup about how to best set up your environment for developing.